AdamSlack/latentEntityModels/notes/statisticalEntityTopicModels.md

 Topic models have been extended to include additional information
 - Steyvers et al.'s author topic model
 - Blei and Jordan modelled images and captions

+Entity Modelling related to this involve
+- entity recognition
+- entity resolution
+- entity social networks
+Work includes
+- McCallum et al. use conditional random fields for noun co-references
+- Zhu et al. use non-probabilistic latent semantic indexing for recognising and relating entities

+This paper uses simple and effective NER techniques to extract entities (as preprocessing)

+Primary goal is not that, its really the relating of entities, topics and words